FrederickGeek8/freddy.us/_posts/2017-01-03-creating-a-headless-raspberry-pi.md

 ---
 layout: post
 title: "Creating a Headless Raspberry Pi"
 date: 2017-01-03 12:32:04 -0500
 category: Tutorials
 description: After attempting to get my brand-new Raspberry Pi up and running, I encountered some issues that others may face along the road.
 This guide aims to address and walk you through setting up your Raspberry Pi.
 All that is needed is a working internet connection and a microSD card reader!
-image: /assets/img/2017-01-03-7.png
+image: /assets/img/2017-01-03/2017-01-03-7.png
 ---

 # {{ page.title }}

 After attempting to get my brand-new Raspberry Pi up and running, I encountered some issues that others may face along the road. **The Raspberry Pi Zero I am using has [this](http://a.co/j22ab4k) Wi-Fi dongle, though I highly recommend [this one](http://a.co/9D3edky)**.
 The assumption of this article is that you have some experience using macOS Terminal, though minimal knowledge is required.

 A good guide for configuring a headless Raspberry Pi Zero is [this article](https://davidmaitland.me/2015/12/raspberry-pi-zero-headless-setup/) written by David Maitland.
 Unfortunately, his method did not work for me, something I hope to amend through this article.
 I will be building off much of what David said so that others running macOS may see greater successes.

 This was a difficult process for myself because I lacked any of the tools necessary to normally set up a Raspberry Pi.
-I did not have any displays, cables,  keyboard, mice, access to the router – the only items at my disposable were my *MacBook Pro* and a *microSD card reader*.
+I did not have any displays, cables, keyboard, mice, access to the router – the only items at my disposable were my _MacBook Pro_ and a _microSD card reader_.

 ## Table of Contents

-* This will become a table of contents (this text will be scraped).
+- This will become a table of contents (this text will be scraped).
   {:toc}

 ## Step Zero – Setting up